-This procedure applies to Recreation and Culture programs, memberships and facility rentals offered to the general public by the Recreation and Culture Department or the Parks and Open Space Department.
+This procedure applies to Recreation and Culture programs, memberships, products and facility rentals offered to the general public by the Recreation and Culture department or the Parks and Open Space department.
 This procedure does not apply to administration at The Oakville Centre for the Performing Arts, gallery space at Queen Elizabeth Park Community and Cultural Centre and the Oakville Public Library.

-Program registrations will be accepted on-line, by touch-tone telephone, by fax, by mail or dropped off at Recreation and Culture facilities.
-Self-serve program registrations processed on-line or touch-tone telephone will provide immediate confirmation of registration.
-Processing of faxed, mailed or dropped off registrations will begin on the published start date of registration in indiscriminate order with confirmations being provided immediately upon processing if an email exists on the customer account, or mailed within 2 weeks.
+Program registrations will be accepted on-line, by mail or at Recreation and Culture facilities.
+Self-serve program registrations processed on-line will provide immediate confirmation of registration.
+Processing mailed or dropped off registrations will begin on the published start date of registration in indiscriminate order with confirmations being provided immediately upon processing if an email exists on the client account, or mailed upon request.

 In the event that a program is full, clients may be added to the waitlist.
-If space becomes available, the first person on the waitlist will be contacted and offered the space, by phone or email.
-The client’s response to accept and provide payment to confirm program enrolment is required within 24 hours, after which time, the offer will be cancelled and the next client on the waitlist will be contacted.
-The requirement to respond within 24 hours will be communicated in the phone call or email.
+If space becomes available, the first person on the waitlist will be contacted and offered the space, by email.
+The client’s response to accept and provide payment to confirm program enrollment is required within 48 hours, after which time, the offer will be automatically cancelled and the next client on the waitlist will be contacted.
+The requirement to respond within 48 hours will be communicated in the email.
+Select programs may not offer waitlists.

+Most memberships that do not require eligibility validation are available for purchase on-line.
 Memberships may be purchased at any time during regularly posted customer service operating hours at community centres, pools and select arena locations offering the particular activity or at Town Hall.
-Purchases must be made in person.

-Teams enrolled in the Oakville Recreational Hockey League, (ORHL) have the ability to schedule payments throughout the season.
+Teams enrolled in Sport Leagues offered by the Recreation and Culture department have the ability to schedule payments throughout the season.
 For groups registering as teams, the individual identified as the captain is responsible for payment collection from their team and remitting payments to the Recreation and Culture department.

 Program fees for registrations received after the start date of the program will be pro-rated for the remaining classes of the program.

-Payment options are by VISA, Mastercard, debit, cash, cheque, pre-paid gift certificate, fee assistance program credit or account credit.
-Cheques will only be accepted by mail or drop off.
+Payment options are by VISA, MasterCard, AMEX, debit, cash, cheque, pre-paid gift cards, fee assistance program credit or account credit.
 Post-dated cheques will not be accepted.
-Cash is only accepted for in-person transactions.
+Cash is only accepted for in-person transactions, at select locations.
 Some locations are unable to accept all payment types.

-Transfer and withdrawals for general programs can be made by speaking with a Customer Service Representative in the Recreation and Culture Department between 8:30 a.m. and 4:30 p.m.
-Monday through Friday prior to the start time of the third scheduled class.
+Transfer and withdrawals for general programs can be made by speaking with a Customer Service Representative in the Recreation and Culture department prior to the start time of the third scheduled class.
 The client may leave a pro-rated credit on account for the remaining classes of the program or receive a pro-rated refund for the remaining classes of the program.
-Refund requests are subject to an administration fee
+Refund requests are subject to an administration fee.

 Refund/withdrawal requests can be made at any time.
-A prorated credit will be left of the customer account for future use.
+A pro-rated credit will be left on the client account for future use.
 Refund requests are subject to an administration fee.

 Membership extensions may be permitted after the request is reviewed by the Coordinator.
 Extensions will only be permitted once during the term of a membership, to a maximum of 30 days.

-A transaction is considered a transfer when a participant withdraws from one program and immediately registers into another program or service.
-The participant will be required to pay the pro-rated fee for the program into which he or she is transferring, less the value of the unused portion of the first program.
-If the new fee is lower than the fee previously paid, the difference will be returned to the customer’s account.
+A transaction is considered a transfer when a participant withdraws from one program or service and immediately registers into another program or service.
+The client will be required to pay the pro-rated fee for the program or service into which they are transferring, less the value of the unused portion of the first program or service.
+If the new fee is lower than the fee previously paid, the difference will be returned to the client’s account.
 No administration fees are charged for program transfers.

 Participants are to attend all classes as scheduled for the program in which they are registered.
 In the event that a participant is unable to attend a scheduled class(es) during the program session, make-up class(es), refunds or credits for the missed class(es) will not be provided.